Namazgah Mosque

 The Namazgah Mosque (Xhamia e Namazgjasë), also known as the Great Mosque of Tirana (Xhamia e Madhe e Tiranës), is a Sunni mosque, located in Tirana, Albania.
-With a capacity of 10,000 worshippers, it is the largest mosque in the Balkans.
+With a capacity of 10,000 worshippers, it is the largest mosque in the Balkans (excluding East Thrace).

 History

 Even after the fall of communism in Albania, in 1991, Muslim Albanians often complained about being discriminated against.
 While an Eastern Orthodox and Roman Catholic cathedrals were built, Albanian Muslims had no central mosque and had to pray in the streets until 2016.
 In 1992, the then president, Sali Berisha, laid the first stone of the mosque to be constructed near Namazgah Square, close to the Albanian parliament.
 Construction was delayed after the speaker of parliament, Pjetër Arbnori, a Catholic, contested the plans.

 The decision to build the mosque was taken in 2010, by the mayor of Tirana, Edi Rama, and the mosque was considered necessary because there were only eight mosques in the city, down from 28 in 1967, due to destruction during the communist era.
 During Islamic holidays, the Skanderbeg Square was filled with Muslim worshipers, because the Ottoman-era Et'hem Bey Mosque, at the time Tirana's principal mosque, had a capacity of only 60 persons.
 Rain made Friday sermons impossible.